 We woke up early again the next morning for a 9:00 am group meeting including a welcome from federal employee Laurel.
 Laurel wears multiple hats now because of the federal hiring freeze.
 There are two on-site staff for Hart Mountain’s 278k acres.
 There are another dozen staff at headquarters in Lakeview, Oregon, but they are also in charge of Sheldon National Wildlife Refuge 573 (k) acres in northern Nevada.
 In other words these public lands are staffed around 50k acres per employee.

 Late starts seem to be our … Read the rest

 After a flurry of packing everything we owned into a 10’x10′ storage unit, we left Portland at 8:00 pm on June 4th headed for Bend.
 At mile 37, we were pulled over by Sandy Officer Cox for a non-functioning tail light.
 I write non-functioning because we just paid a shop $400 to safety check Flicker (our intrepid trailer) including fixing the tail lights.
 Fortunately Officer Cox was kind enough to let us go with a warning.
 What a nice guy!
 We arrived at Michelle’s mother’s house about 1:30 … Read the rest

 The idea: support and learn about public lands.
 It seemed the best way to contribute and learn would be to get out there and volunteer.
 It’d also be a good way to meet the people working to protect these places and hear the current challenges of public lands management.

 Along the way we are visiting the 21 National Monuments located in the contiguous western US that are under review by the Department of Interior.
-While this may be just the latest … Read the rest
+While this may be just the latest foray of the larger movement to prioritize … Read the rest